arcuru/eideticadb/docs/src/internal/core_components/index.md

 # Core Components

-Details about the main building blocks of EideticaDB.
+Details about the main building blocks of Eidetica.